m00nlight/m00nlight.github.io/_posts/2015-10-14-is-god-a-complexity-system-specialist.md

 {% include JB/setup %}

-Look at the shcoking beautiful snow fakes image as bellow, are you amazed by how can the nature produce such things?
+Look at the shcoking beautiful snow fakes images as bellow, are you amazed by how can the nature produce such things?

 ![Snow flakes]({{site.url}}/assets/images/Snowflakes.jpg)